hashgraph/hedera-nft-sdk/README.md

 ---

 3. `validateLocalFile` - This method allows for the validation of metadata within a local file.
-It reads the file content, parses the JSON, and validates it against the Token Metadata JSON Schema V2.
+It reads the file content, parses the JSON, and validates it against the token metadata schema.

 ```js
 const pathToFile = 'path/to/your/file';